ZubairMohamed/WebjetUI/README.md

 ## How Breakpoints work in the code?

 - The breakpoints are mentioned inside the `tailwind.config.js` file.
 - Where the breakpoint is not explicitly mentioned it is treated as the code for mobile and above.
-If another breakpoint follows it with a competing style then once the breakpoint is met the style will be overriden with the other style.
+If another breakpoint follows it with a competing style then once the breakpoint is met the style will be overridden with the other style.
 - The tablet breakpoint `'tablet': '768px'` describes the situation where the width/viewport is at a minimum of `768px` or above.
 - The laptop breakpoint `'laptop': '992px'` describes the situation where the width/viewport is at a minimum of `992px` or above.
 - The desktop breakpoint `'desktop': '1200px'` describes the situation where the width/viewport is at a minimum of `1200px` or above.